Aiven-Open/slack-connector-for-apache-flink/README.md

     'channel_id' = :CHANNEL_ID
 );
 ```

+## Common errors

+When creating a Flink job, the following are common error messages and related solutions:

+* ``not_in_channel``: The app has the right permissions, but is not invited in the channel where it should post.
+Mention the app name in a message (e.g. `@APP_NAME`) and confirm the invitation.

 ## Trademarks

 Apache Flink is either registered trademarks or trademarks of the Apache Software Foundation in the United States and/or other countries.